-The Division of Women’s Health/Connors Center for Women’s Health and Gender Biology at Brigham and Women’s Hospital is the home site for the Harvard Medical School-wide award from the National Institutes of Health “Building Interdisciplinary Research Careers in Women’s Health (BIRCWH)”.
+The Division of Women’s Health/Connors Center for Women’s Health and Gender Biology at Brigham and Women’s Hospital is the home site for the Harvard Medical School-wide award from the NIH “Building Interdisciplinary Research Careers in Women’s Health (BIRCWH)”.
 Entitled “Hormones & Genes in Women’s Health: From Bench to Bedside”, the BIRCWH program supports scholars investigating the role of hormones and genes in understanding sex differences in disease and those disorders specific to women by providing up to five years of funding and mentored research from Harvard faculty in basic, translational, or clinical aspects of women’s health.
-The success of the Program is measured by the ability of the Scholars to develop careers as independent investigators, including successfully obtaining research support and publishing high quality work with substantial contributions to understanding issues important to women’s health.
+The success of the program is measured by the ability of the scholars to develop careers as independent investigators, including successfully obtaining research support and publishing high quality work with substantial contributions to understanding issues important to women’s health.

 The BIRCWH program provides an important foundation for faculty academic advancement, recognition within the academic medical world, and a foundation for fundraising to support additional scholars.
 We believe that the collaborative research structure will serve as an important model at BWH and across the nation.

-The Fish Center teaches eleven residents in internal medicine as well as fellows in psychiatry, neurology, and gastroenterology.
-In addition, students undertake rotations in endocrinology and dermatology at the Fish Center.
+The Gretchen and Edward Fish Center for Women’s Health teaches eleven residents in internal medicine as well as fellows in psychiatry, neurology, and gastroenterology, and students on rotations in endocrinology and dermatology.
 In addition, Fish Center physicians and medical staff attend bi-weekly education sessions, taking an interdisciplinary approach to each topic to understand the symptoms, evaluation, testing, treatment, and potential long term effects of disease from the perspective of the different specialties that are part of the practice.
 Faculty present on a myriad of issues related to the health of women, including diabetes management, knee and joint pain, pelvic floor dysfunction, contraception use, mental health, eating disorders, and issues for women with chronic disease.